kevin-wong/mac-settings/README.md

 Register the settings by clicking on Witch: `System Preferences > Witch`

 <br/>
-Note: There's a slight delay when ⌘-TABing quickly.
+NOTE: There's a slight delay when ⌘-TABing quickly.

 <br/><br/><br/><br/>
 #### Moom